A Brief History of the Consortium

 The same goals of the R&D proposal is now also pursued via its spin-off startup TRUSTLESS.AI via private equity means, and Luxembourg public R&D funds.
 On Apr 2017, we have signed a LoI for a Partnership on Trustless Computing, which will provide great opportunities to further our goals and expand our community.

-- Kryptus (Brazil) Developed the first secure general-purpose CPU microprocessor in the southern hemisphere, the SCuP, which uniquely provides open and verifiable HW designs and FLOSS microcode, as confirmed by the European Defence Agency).
-It is at the core of TRUSTLESS HW architecture.
+- Kryptus (Brazil) Developed the first secure general-purpose CPU microprocessor, the SCuP, which uniquely provides open and verifiable HW designs and FLOSS microcode (as confirmed in writing by the European Defence Agency).
 Designed the 400.000 voting machines of Brazil, fighter to fighter communications systems, and the HSM of core Root CA of the main Brazilian PKI.

 - Role: CPU and SoC design

 - Lfoundry (Italy) Leading EU-located and EU-owned foundry with a 200mm plant, with over 1700 staff and with capacity of 40,000 wafers per month.
 The only independent and economically-viable EU foundry with in the 60nm and 160nm capabilities.
 It is suitable for high-assurance low-performance general-purpose end-user computing.
 Historical expertise in high-assurance critical hardware components production.
 Common Criteria EAL5+ certification is in progress.

 - KU Leuven – COSIC Group.
 (Belgium) Research group COSIC (Computer Security and Industrial Cryptography) of the Dept. of Electrical Engineering ESAT Dept. Lead by Prof. Bart Preneel, President of the International Association for Cryptologic Research.
 Provides world-leading expertise in digital security and strives for innovative security solutions, in a broad range of application domains.